 If you purchased $10,000 worth of I bonds in 2022, you are now eligible to buy another $10,000 in 2023.
 A new interest rate will be announced in May 2023.

 Frequently Asked Questions About Series I Savings Bonds

 What does the “I” stand for in the I bond?
 The “I” stands for inflation.
 The annual interest rate resets every six months.
 As inflation goes up, what you earn goes up.
 As inflation goes down, what you earn goes down.
 The value of your I bonds can never be less than what you paid.

 Is there a limit to how much I can purchase?
 The maximum purchase is $10,000 per person every year.
 However, you can also use up to $5,000 from your federal tax refund to purchase I bonds so you could potentially purchase $15,000 in one year.

 What are the withdrawal rules?
 The money must remain in the bond for at least 12 months.
 If you cash them out before five years, you lose the previous three months of interest.
 I bonds earn interest for 30 years.

 Does Clark Howard own Series I Savings Bonds?
 Clark says that he has owned these bonds for 24 years.
 He plans to hold them for all 30 years which is the amount of time it takes for a bond to fully mature.

 You can find more answers to frequently asked questions about Series I Bonds here.

-If you’re wondering where to stash your cash, money expert Clark Howard says Series I Savings Bonds are a great option right now:
+If you’re wondering where to stash your cash, Clark says Series I Savings Bonds are a great option right now: